dspinellis/latex-advice/README.md

   For example, use `tab:statResults` rather than  `table1`.
-  Use the `tab:` prefix when labelling tables, the `fig:` prefix  when labelling figures, and the `sec` prefix  when labelling sections.
+  Use the `tab:` prefix when labelling tables, the `fig:` prefix  when labelling figures, and the `sec:` prefix  when labelling sections.

 ## Tables
 * Avoid the use of rules (`\hline` and `|`) in tables.